castamos/cmdprove/doc/cmdprove.md

 `--debug`
 : Run the tests in debug mode, printing additional messages.

+`--trace-driver`
+: Enable tracing for the test driver (for debugging)

+`--step-driver`
+: Pause before each command executed by the test driver (for debugging)

+`--trace-test`
+: Enable tracing for the test execution (for debugging)

+`--step-test`
+: Pause before each command executed by tests (for debugging)

+# OUTPUT FORMAT

+The output produced when running tests is similar to that of the [Test Anything Protocol](https://testanything.org/).
+However, the current output format not yet fully TAP compliant.

 # ENVIRONMENT

 `TEST_DEBUG`
-: Setting this var to 1 is equivalent to passing option '--debug'.
+: Setting this variable to 1 is equivalent to passing option '--debug'.

 `TEST_OUT_DIR`
 : Where to write test output, if not provided a temporary directory is used.

-These variables are always availabe in test files.
+These variables are always available in test files.

+# EXTERNAL DEPENDENCIES

+The `diff` command is used for comparing outputs.

 # EXIT CODE